Davis station: a brief history

 Around the same time whalers of the Norwegian whaling company of the magnate Lars Christensen were active in the area.
 They named the same land Ingrid Christensen Coast, after their shipowner’s wife.
 Many place names around Davis, including the Vestfold and Larsemann Hills and Prydz Bay, are a result of their activities in the waters of the region.

 On 20 February 1935, one of Christensen’s captains, Klarius Mikkelsen in the tanker Thorshavn, landed with his wife Caroline and seven men in a small bay on the most northerly part of this ice-free coast.
 He named the region the Vestfold Hills because of its resemblance to the province of Vestfold, south of Oslo in Norway.
 Caroline is credited with being the first woman to land on the Antarctic continent.
-The site of the landing was re-discovered in subsequent years, most recently in November 1995 by an Australian party from Davis.
+The site of the landing was re-discovered in subsequent years, including in November 1995 by an Australian party from Davis.

 In January 1939 the American explorer Lincoln Ellsworth visited the region in his wooden ship Wyatt Earp, which nine years later would become the first ANARE ship to enter Antarctic seas.
 Accompanying Ellsworth was an Australian, Sir Hubert Wilkins.
 Wilkins spent 8 days visiting sites in the Vestfold Hills, including Svenner Islands and Rauer Islands, on each occasion proclaiming territory for Australia by deposition of a proclamation and an Australian flag.
 One such event, on 11 January 1939, was at Walkabout Rocks at the northern extremity of the Vestfold Hills.
 Wilkins wrapped his handwritten proclamation in a copy of Walkabout magazine, further protected by two enamel coffee jugs placed end-to-end to form a cylinder.